All Episodes

 Show me one.

-Or in the under I know you're not supposed to say these truths in public.
+Or in the under, I know you're not supposed to say these truths in public.

 That's why this show exists.

-More on Arizona.
+And more on Arizona.

 After Arizona, why are 10 states considering immigration bills?

-This isn't a Christian science monitor.
+This isn't a Christian Science Monitor.

-Given the anger sparked by Arizona's immigration bill nationwide, including protests and calls to boycott Arizona, the campaign promises of Colorado gubernatorial candidate Scott McKinnis could be seen as a bit of a surprise.
+Given the anger sparked by Arizona's immigration bill nationwide, including protests and calls to boycott Arizona, the campaign promises of Colorado gubernatorial candidate Scott McInnes could be seen as a bit of a surprise.

 He has vowed to follow Arizona's lead and pass a tough new anti-illegal immigration law.